OpenAcousticDevices/AudioMoth-Chime/README.md

 # AudioMoth Chime #

-The AudioMoth-Chime library provide support to set the time and deployment ID of an AudioMoth using an acoustic tone.
+The AudioMoth-Chime library provide support to set the time and the 8-byte deployment ID of an AudioMoth using an acoustic tone.

 ### Android ###